 3.1 Plant Height (cm)

-The effect of sure-grow liquid fertilizer on plant height is presented in table 1.
-The effect of Sure-grow liquid fertilizer on plant height of garden egg did not show any significant difference (p<0.05) at 2WAT as shown in table 1, however the plants that received 600mls sure grow fertilizer gave the highest mean plant height (8.62cm) followed by plants that received 400mls sure grow fertilizer (7.13cm) and the plants that received 200mls sure grow fertilizer (6.94cm), while the control had the least mean value of (6.59cm).
+The effect of sure-grow liquid fertilizer on plant height is presented in Table 1.
+The effect of Sure-grow liquid fertilizer on plant height of garden egg did not show any significant difference (p<0.05) at 2WAT as shown in Table 1, however the plants that received 600mls sure grow fertilizer gave the highest mean plant height (8.62cm) followed by plants that received 400mls sure grow fertilizer (7.13cm) and the plants that received 200mls sure grow fertilizer (6.94cm), while the control had the least mean value of (6.59cm).
 (Table 1)

 At 4WAT, the data analyses showed that the plants that received 600mls sure grow fertilizer gave the highest mean plant height (18.47cm) which was significantly difference (p<0.05) from the control and 200mls treated plants which gave 12.53cm and 13.07cm respectively.
 However, the 600mls treated plants were statistically similar with the 400mls treated plants.

-At 6WAT, 600mls Sure-grow fertilizer application significantly gave highest plant height (48.30cm) which was statistically similar to the (64.84) obtained from 400mls treated plants, but differed significantly (p<0.05) from other values as shown in table 1.
+At 6WAT, 600mls Sure-grow fertilizer application significantly gave highest plant height (48.30cm) which was statistically similar to the (64.84) obtained from 400mls treated plants, but differed significantly (p<0.05) from other values as shown in Table 1.

 Data analysis showed that Sure-grow liquid fertilizer had a significant difference (p<0.05) on plant height of the crop at 8WAT.
 But the highest plant height (83.06cm) obtained from 600mls while the least plant height (35.03cm) was gotten from control.
 However, the 400ml treated plants were statistically similar with heights of plants that received other treatments (Table 1)

-Table 1.The effect of sure-grow organic liquid fertilizer on mean plant height of garden egg
+Table 1.Effect of Sure-Grow organic liquid fertilizer on mean plant height of garden egg

 Plant height (cm)